sachin-sadhu/obsidian_vault/Year 3 CS/Operating Systems.md

 ## Critical Sections
 A process is in a **critical section** when it is accessing shared data.
 Our goal is to ensure only 1 process can access shared data at a time.
 ## Semaphores

 Prevents threads that cannot continue from consuming CPU cycles.

 Non Busy Waiting prevents spin locks by putting a thread to sleep if it cannot continue.
 CPU will add this thread to a queue and wake up 1 or more threads from this queue when the semphore signals there is resources.

+## Test and Set
+Test and Set function is an atomic function that tests that value of a sempahore and then sets it to a value.

+### Deadlock
+Occurs when a process can no longer make progress.

+Conditions for a deadlock:
+* At least 1 non-shareable resource
+* Hold and wait (locking a resource and then waiting for another one)
+* No premption (OS cannot force a process to give up a locked resource)
+* Circular waiting (chain of reliance on locked resource)

+These 4 conditions must be present in order for a deadlock to occur.
 ### Monitor

 Provide the user with an Abstract Data Type (ADT) to interact with the shared critical section.
 This ADT should have functions for interacting with the variables in a thread-safe manner by using techniques such as mutexes and semaphores.

+## Scheduling

+Process of determining which process the CPU should run next.
+Dispatcher is the function in charge of preparing the state of the CPU so that the next process can run on it.
+Involves context switch, going from kernel mode to user mode.

+### FCFS
+First come first served, processes are getting to a FIFO queue and served in that order.
+### SJF
+Processes with shortest next CPU burst are chosen
+### Round Robin
+Similar to FCFS, except we introduce a maximum time quantum.
+Time quantum is the time a process can run for before we let another process have a turn.

 ## Questions